emilyjt/docker_django_postgres_template/.envs/README.md

-# Please remember to change these values, if you are going to use them!
+# Please remember to change these values